scipion-em/scipion-em-chimera/README.rst

 * contacts: Identifies interatomic `clashes and contacts <https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/findclash/findclash.html>`_ based on van der Waals radii.
 * operate: Provides access to Chimera and allows to save the result in Scipion framework.
 * restore: This protocol opens Chimera and restores the session previously saved with commands *scipionwrite* or *scipionss*.
+* map subtraction: Protocol to identify remnant densities in a density map by subtracting two maps or masking one of them.

 ========